virtmerlin/setenv-webhook/README.md

 ## Build

+**NOTE:**  You only need to perform these steps if you are modifying the webhook or want to rebuild it.
+Otherwise you can skip to Deploy and use the hosted image on Dockerhub to test.

 1. Setup dep

-   **NOTE:**  You only need to perform this step if you are modifying the webhook or want to rebuild it.
-Otherwise you can skip to Deploy and use the hosted image on Dockerhub to test.
    The repo uses [dep](https://github.com/golang/dep) as the dependency management tool for its Go codebase.
 Install `dep` by the following command:

 ```